fintechees/Expert-Advisor-Studio/README.md

 ## News!!

+### FiSDK

+We recently released FiSDK, a tool specifically designed for managing the backend.
+This tool features APIs that are entirely distinct from the APIs used for EA/indicators (Charting System).
+The APIs provided in this repository are mainly designed for quant traders to stay ahead of market movements and generate trading signals.
+FiSDK’s APIs, on the other hand, are primarily intended for position monitoring in the backoffice.

+For more information on FiSDK, please check out this repository: https://github.com/fintechees/fisdk

+Please note that the examples provided in the fisdk repository cannot be used in the WEB-trader’s console panel, and the examples provided here cannot be used in the fisdk repository.

 ### Payment Gateway

 We have successfully integrated with BitCartCC (https://bitcartcc.com, https://github.com/bitcartcc/bitcart), one of the most promising payment platforms available.
 It’s worth mentioning that the platform’s founder, Alex, is only 18 years old as of 2022!